-5 Dental Hygiene School Tips for Staying Poised From the Beginning
+5 Dental Hygiene School Tips for Staying Poised from the Beginning

 © Photographee.eu / Adobe Stock

-After a long, anticipating wait, you have been selected to enter hygiene school.
+After a long, anticipated wait, you have been selected to enter hygiene school.
 You completed all the prerequisites, earned good grades, and now you are here!
 In two or three years, depending on your program, you will enter the respectable and rewarding dental profession.

 1) Do not procrastinate

-I remember when I was completing my prerequisite courses, where I could leisurely choose the time and number of courses for a given semester.
-Once in hygiene school, you have a predetermined set of courses per semester.
-Assignments, quizzes, and competencies start the very first week.
+I remember when I was completing my prerequisite courses, I could leisurely choose the time and number of courses for a given semester.
+However, once in the hygiene program, you have a predetermined set of courses per semester.

+Assignments and quizzes start the very first week.
+I sometimes noticed there used to be many assignments, and they would be staggered in such a way that, if you were not careful, you could easily miss the due date.
 Make a habit of finishing assignments as soon as you possibly can.
-I sometimes noticed there used to be many assignments, and they would be staggered in such a way that, if you were not careful, you could easily miss the due date.
 My organized classmates would write the due dates in their planners.
 I completed school work as it was assigned, as I was too scared to forget.

 2) All subjects are connected

-The point I want to make is that studying well for one subject, will help you with your other subjects, and that will make things less overwhelming.
+The point I want to make is that studying well for one subject will help you with your other subjects, and that will make things less overwhelming.

 3) United we stand

 If I say I would have succeeded without the help of my classmates, I would be lying.
 Our class underwent hygiene school during the pandemic.
-Hygiene school was hard, but adding the uncertainty of the pandemic to the mix and the stress level goes off the charts.
+Hygiene school was hard, but adding the uncertainty of the pandemic to the mix, the stress level goes off the charts.
 Without the strong group that we were, I am sure it would have been impossible to go through it.

 4) Don’t hesitate to ask a teacher

 So, hear their advice.
-Don’t get frustrated if they can grasp and adapt an instrument with ease while you can’t figure out the head or the tail of it.
+Don’t get frustrated if they can grasp and adapt an instrument with ease, while you can’t figure out the head or the tail of it.
 I remember my struggles and frustration with instrumentation and how my teachers would literally hold my hand and guide me into the proper grasp and adaptation.

 Understanding certain things in didactic studies can also take a toll on the brain.
 Ensure you understand before the teacher moves forward.
-I was lucky because, at my college, some of our teachers even counseled students who were going through a rough patch.
+I was fortunate because, at my college, some of our teachers even counseled students who were going through a rough patch.
 They have been through it and know a lot about the mindset you are in.
-Don’t be shy and take their help.
+Don’t be shy and accept their help.
 They will be more than happy to help you.

 5) Don’t be afraid of the “F” word